Top

 For many students, the transition from school to Sixth Form can be challenging.
 So Marling is committed to offering extensive pastoral care to do as much as possible to ensure the academic and personal well-being of every individual student.

-All students are assigned to a Tutor Group, led by a Form Tutor who they will meet twice each day, giving them the opportunity to discuss both academic and pastoral matters.
+All students are assigned to a Tutor Group, led by a Form Tutor who they will meet each day, giving them the opportunity to discuss both academic and pastoral matters.

 Every student should feel they have support and someone to turn to for advice and guidance, should they need it.